Origin: Belize - Moho Valley - Maya Mountain

 Certs: Organic and Direct Trade and Sustainably sourced

-While roasting there is toasted peanuts and soft graham cracker plus some of that tart acidity.
-Once in chocolate form (80% for my tests) there is a light raisin and a slight pithy astringency.
+While roasting there is toasted cashew and toasted graham cracker plus some of that tart acidity.
+Once in chocolate form (80% for my tests) there is a light dried apricot and a slight pithy astringency.
 It isn't too much but it is there. always with an underlying tart tamarind and a slight toasted sugar bitterness.
 There continues to be a gentle tobacco and full grain leather.
 The chocolate level is a little reduced this year but not gone by any means.

 I'm really glad to have this bean back.
 I've frankly coveted the cocoa from this region for many years.
 It used to be solely the bailiwick of Green and Black, but actually getting more than just lovely samples from them proved impossible.
 This is a great collaboration between Cotton Tree Lodge and Maya Mountain Cacao (MMC), the former housing the fermenting and drying beds (which I've watched grow, changed and mature over the years) for the later.
 This is direct from MMC, and sums it up great.

 "Maya Mountain Cacao (MMC) sources premium cacao (cocoa beans) from smallholder Belizean farmers for makers of fine chocolate products.
 Our model creates an exceptionally high-quality cocoa bean and a growing source of income for farmers, while contributing to reforestation efforts and promoting sustainable organic agricultural practices in southern Belize."